Who is eligible to apply?

 Are U.S. musicians also eligible?

 Yes.
-We anticipate accepting a small number of U.S. musicians as OneBeat 2017 Fellows.
+We typically accept a small number of U.S. musicians as OneBeat Fellows.

 What is the selection process?
 When will artists be identified?